mojofunk/alta-doc/LIBMOJO-TODO.md

 Need simple debug library for logging messages.
 - only compiled in debug mode?
 - M_DEBUG_ASSERT
-- M_DEBUG_MSG just takes a string
+- rename MOJO_DEBUG_MSG to M_DEBUG_LOG
 - MOJO_DEBUG_DOMAIN has problem with amalgamation if used in multiple source files with the same DEBUG domain name as it will cause double definition of variable.
+This could be solved by defining all debug domains in one source file and then including this first in common_source_includes.hpp or mojo-core.cpp that way all source files have access to all debug domains and aren't limited to only those declared in the source file.
 - records line and file
 - filters?
 - optional namespace?
 - command line args?
 - MOJO_DEBUG env var
 - header only?
-- Debugging and logging separate API
+- Debugging and logging separate API?
 - per thread logging streams?
+- logging lib?
-- logging lib
+- dedicated logging thread? or just application thread pool
+- RT safe logging facility, M_DEBUG_RT_LOG or just use M_DEBUG_LOG, look up thread and use appropriate message passing based on thread type.

 waf test target build a single test executable